spikehq/docs.spike.sh/integrations-guideline/integrate-google-cloud-with-spike.md

 ![Paste the webhook and give an appropriate name](../.gitbook/assets/new-4-gcp-test-connection.png)

+Enter the webhook you copied earlier.
+{% hint style="info" %}
-Enter the webhook you copied earlier. _You can choose to have Basic Auth enabled.
-Every integration will have a unique username password combination._
+Optional: You can choose to have Basic Auth enabled.
+Every Google Cloud integration will have a unique username password combination.
+{% endhint %}

 **Hit Test Connection and Save**